Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Conclusion

-\textbf{Acknowledgements} This work was funded by a CONACYT scholarship.
-We are grateful to Achim Brucker, Simon Foster, Peter H\"ofner, Andr\'e Platzer, Thao Dang as well as the participants of the RAMiCS 2018 conference and our Oslo lecture series on Isabelle/HOL for helpful discussions.
+\paragraph{acknowledgements} We are grateful to Ana Cavalcanti, Achim Brucker, Thao Dang, Simon Foster, Sergey Goncharov, Peter H\"ofner, Sergio Mover, Andr\'e Platzer, Andrei Popescu, Dmitriy Traytel as well as the participants of the RAMiCS 2018 conference and our Oslo lecture series on Isabelle/HOL for fruitful discussions.
+We would also like to thank our referees for pointers to related work and many suggestions that helped us to improve the presentation of this work and reflect on its contributions.
+The first author acknowledges support by scholarship no. 440404 of the Mexican Consejo Nacional de Ciencia y Tecnolog\'ia (CONACyT).